-The purpose of this document is to underline the reasoning behind nutritional choices for Tropical Omnivorous Tortoises.
+The purpose of this document is to underline the reasoning behind nutritional choices for Omnivorous Tortoises.

-We classify tropical environments as mainly producing Omnivorous Tortoises.
-This is the red-foot complex (Geochelone carbonaria), yellow foots (Chelonoidis denticulatus), hingeback's (kinixys complex), and the elongated tortoises (Indotestudo elongata)
+We classify tropical and forest environments as mainly producing Omnivorous Tortoises.
+This is the Red-Foot complex (Geochelone carbonaria), Yellow Foots (Chelonoidis denticulatus), Hingeback's (kinixys complex), and the Elongated Tortoises (Indotestudo elongata).

 Reptiles produce Oxalates.
 Vegetables contain the compound Oxalic Acid which metabolizes into Oxalates.
 Vitamin C can metabolize into Oxalates.